up9inc/vscode-up9/README.md

 * copy test sample code as it is
 * remove @xxx annotations
-* right-click and select "UP9: Run Test Code with UP9" from the menu
+* right-click and select "UP9: Run Code with UP9" from the menu
 *

 ## RUNNING CODE locally - Python